What is a DUI?

 Could a DUI Prevent Me From Receiving Citizenship?

 In order for one to receive citizenship, you must prove that you have had good moral character for at least five years prior to submitting an application.
 If you have a DUI on your record, that can be difficult, which is why it is best to wait until you have a clean record.
 You should speak with a criminal immigration attorney in Los Angeles for legal advice regarding this issue.

 If you are applying for benefits, never try to hide a criminal conviction from immigration authorities.
 Keep in mind that authorities always do fingerprints, which will likely reveal a conviction.
 Additionally, lying to authorities will only get you into more trouble, such as ground for inadmissibility, sign of a bad moral character, denial of benefits, and much more.

 If you have any questions regarding these types of issues pertaining to immigration law, it is imperative that you seek help from a criminal immigration attorney as soon as possible.
 Our team will give you the guidance you need.
-Feel free to call us any time to speak to a immigration lawyer Los Angeles.
+Feel free to call us any time to speak to an immigration lawyer in Los Angeles.